 - Prior to submitting the application, applicants should verify that they have all of the required paperwork.

-- Business License will review the MEP application upon submittal at the Permit Center located at 41000 Main Street, Temecula, CA 92590.
-If cleared, applicants will proceed to the Planning counter.
+- Business License will review the MEP application once mailed to City of Temecula, Attn: Business License Division, 41000 Main Street, Temecula, CA 92590.
+If cleared, applications will be routed to the Planning Division.

 - Planning will process the MEP application (or renewal) and review the application for completeness.
 Payment will be required.

 - Police will review the contents of the application to ensure the accuracy and integrity of the application.

 - Planning will continue to process a MEP, if approved by the Police Department and all requirements are met.

 - Building & Safety/Fire will require tenant improvement permits, or a Non-Construction Certificate of Occupancy for all new locations or changes in ownership.
 Renewals without any ownership or location changes will not be required to obtain a new occupancy certificate.
 See below for additional information on separate approvals.